 The cinematography is absolutely breathtaking and many of the scenes are truly gorgeous to behold, including one where Frank’s gang ride across a river and cascading drops of water sparkle like diamonds.
 The flashbacks to the mine accident and a brutal slaughter of a wagon train are bloody and frightening but at the same time they’re shot in such a way that it’s quite beautiful.
 And of course, it wouldn’t be a Western without shots of vast plains and towering, snowcapped mountains.

 In short, GODLESS is excellent entertainment worth your time.
 I honestly can’t point to a bad performance and while the pacing is a bit slow, that seems to be the norm for dramas these days.
 So yeah, the story takes it’s time to get up to speed but once it does, it truly does get going.
-GODLESS is currently streaming on Netflix and if you’re looking for something to binge watch this holiday weekend, I solidly recommend it.
+GODLESS is currently streaming on Netflix and it gets my Highest Recommendation.
+If you’re looking for solid entertainment to binge watch on a weekend, this is it.
 Enjoy.